The Small House at Allington: Plot summary

-Lily is heartbroken but puts on a brave face, claiming she is happy for Adolphus and Alexandrina and refusing to hear anyone speak an ill word against her “Apollo.”
-She also refuses to entertain the idea of marrying another man and thus rejects repeated proposals from Johnny Eames, a family friend who has loved Lily since childhood (and who first confesses his feelings to her as soon as he hears about her engagement).
-Eames begins the novel as a lowly clerk at the Income-Tax office, but his expectations rise after he saves the Earl de Guest from a bull.
+Lily is heartbroken, but puts on a brave face, claiming she is happy for Crosbie and Alexandrina.
+However, she refuses to entertain the idea of marrying another man and thus rejects repeated proposals from Johnny Eames, a family friend who has loved Lily since childhood (and who first confesses his feelings to her as soon as he hears about her engagement).
+Eames is a lowly clerk at the Income-Tax office, but his expectations rise after he saves the Earl de Guest from a bull.
 After the incident, Eames becomes a close friend of the childless earl and his spinster sister, Lady Julia de Guest.
 The earl takes an interest in Johnny's career and essentially adopts him.
-Eames also learns about Crosbie breaking off his engagement to Lily and, when they meet at a London railway station, he assaults Crosbie and gives him a black eye.
+When Eames encounters Crosbie at a London railway station, he assaults Crosbie and gives him a black eye.
 Mrs. Dale, the squire, Lord de Guest and Lady Julia all hope Lily will eventually agree to marry Johnny, but she chooses to remain true to the memory of her Apollo.

-Meanwhile, Christopher Dale, the squire, encourages Bernard to court Bell as he would be happy to see his niece and nephew marry and live together on the family estate.
-Bell, however, dismisses the idea of marrying Bernard whom she thinks of as a brother.
+Meanwhile, Christopher Dale, the squire, encourages Bernard to court Bell, as he would be happy to see his niece and nephew marry and live together on the family estate.
+Bell, however, thinks of Bernard as a brother.
 When Mrs. Dale and her daughters feel Christopher is pressuring Bell to marry Bernard, they announce they will be leaving the Small House so they are no longer beholden to him.
-In the end, the squire convinces them to stay and he gives both girls a sum of money for them to enjoy regardless of whom they marry or if they marry at all.
+In the end, the squire convinces them to stay, and he gives both girls a sum of money regardless of whom they marry or if they marry at all.
 Bell ends up marrying John Crofts, the young doctor in the area; they had feelings for each other since she was a young girl.

 Crosbie quickly learns he has little to gain from marrying into the de Courcy family.
-When he returns to London, his future sister-in-law Amelia keeps a close eye on him and the Countess together with Amelia's husband Gazebee, who is an attorney, bind all of Crosbie's finances to the marital estate and make him pay for a furnished home in a respectable neighborhood in order to keep up appearances.
+When he returns to London, his future sister-in-law Amelia keeps a close eye on him and the countess, together with Amelia's attorney husband Gazebee, bind all of Crosbie's finances to the marital estate and make him pay for a furnished home in a respectable neighborhood in order to keep up appearances.
 Neither Crosbie nor Alexandrina are happy with their married life, and, less than four months after the wedding, Alexandrina leaves with her mother to live in the spa town of Baden-Baden, Germany, indefinitely.
-Crosbie gladly pays what he must to regain his freedom.
+Crosbie gladly pays to regain his freedom.